oat-sa/taohub-developer-guide/Developer Guide 3.4/Getting Started/contributing-to-tao.md

 ## Contribution process

-If you are unfamiliar with Git, please see our [Git Basics](git-basics.md) page for information on installing Git, getting a GitHub account, and some basics commands.
+If you are unfamiliar with Git, please see our [Git Basics](git-basics.md) page for information on installing Git, getting a GitHub account, and some basic commands.

 Once you are configured, you will utilize the following process to contribute:

 1. Check the open and closed issues for similar proposals of intended contribution before starting work on a new contribution.
-2. Fork the repository of the TAO extension you wish to contribute.
+2. Fork the repository of the TAO extension you wish to contribute to.
-3. Create a branch that follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
+3. You can create a branch that follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model, or you can make your changes in your local develop branch.
 4. Create and test your work.
-5. Once development has been done, create a pull request that targets the development branch of the extension you are contributing to.
+5. Once development has been completed and pushed to GitHub, create a pull request that targets the develop branch of the extension you are contributing to.
 6. If your code depends on changes in another extension, create a draft pull request until all required pull requests are created.
 7. Once your contribution is received the TAO development team will review the contribution and collaborate with you as needed.